 The Mayo Clinic reports that saunas reduce high blood pressure, stroke, pulmonary diseases, skin conditions, rheumatic diseases, headaches, even the flu.

-And when it comes to lipids, saunas can definitely help you lose weight.
+And when it comes to lipids, saunas can definitely help.
 A 2019 PubMed report showed correlations between sauna use and the body composition of young overweight men:

 “Repeated use of Finnish sauna induces significant changes in the physiological parameters of young sedentary overweight men, and these changes are intensified during successive treatments.”